ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ## Introduction

-The `CompletionStage` and `CompletableFuture`classes are high-level parallel Java API that was added in Java 8 to pipeline multiple asynchronous computations into a single result without the mess of nested callbacks (‘callback hell`).
-These classes are implementations of the futures/promises in Java.
+The CompletableFuture API is a high-level API for asynchronous programming in Java.
+This API supports _pipelining_ (also known as _chaining_ or _combining_) multiple asynchronous and synchronous computations into a single result without the mess of nested callbacks (‘callback hell`).
+This API also is an implementation of the Future/Promise design pattern in Java.

-Before adding these classes Java already had much simpler classes to manage asynchronous tasks - in Java 5 were added the `Future` interface and its base implementation the `FutureTask` class.
+Before adding these classes Java already had much simpler classes to manage asynchronous tasks.
+In Java 5 were added the `Future` interface and its base implementation the `FutureTask` class.

-The `Future` interface represents an incompleted _result_ of submitting a _task_ (either `Runnable` or `Callable`) for asynchronous execution to an `ExecutorService` instance.
-The `Future` interface has a few methods:
+The `Future` interface represents a _possibly incompleted_ _result_ of an asynchronous computation.
+The `Future` interface has few methods: